pschafhalter/pschafhalter.github.io/_posts/os_prelim/virtual_memory/2020-08-03-vm-processes-and-sharing-in-multics.md

 venue: ACM
 ---

-MULTICS is designed to serve many users operating the system from remote terminals.
+Multics is designed to serve many users operating the system from remote terminals.
-To effectively serve its users, MULTICS had 3 main goals:
+To effectively serve its users, Multics had 3 main goals:

 1. Provide a large machine-independent virtual memory to simplify information transfer and make programs independent of the types of storage devices available.
 2. Programming generality such as calling other procedures by symbolic name without knowledge of storage devices available.